 The act of spreading a layer of grass seeds across your existing yard is called overseeding.
 It’s a good thing.
 In fact, overseeding is a landscaping little secret for growing a green and lush lawn.

 Even in a healthy lawn, grass will die every season.
 This is particularly true in colder climates (we’re looking at you, Montana).
 Overseeding your lawn will help replace dead grass and, at the same time, thicken up your lawn which is good for aesthetics and weed resistance.

+Many people overseed to help fix a lawn that’s gone thin, but pros overseed to prevent thinning in the first place.
 Depending on the region you live in, overseeding times and strategies will differ.

 COLD SEASON GRASS (Northern US)

 If you live in the northern US, it’s recommended that you overseed your lawn in the fall, so that new grass can establish itself in the milder fall weather.
 So, plan to overseed at least 45 days before the first frost.
 For most regions the ideal time is September or October when temps are in the low 70’s during the day.
 Otherwise, you can overseed in the springtime as long as the young grass gets established before the summer heat sets in.

 The best time to overseed your lawn in the Southern states is late spring or early summer, since warm season grass types need fairly warm soil in order to germinate and grow.
 Aim to overseed on a beautiful 65 F° day.

 Before you overseed, determine your existing grass type.
 It’s key!

 PRO TIP: Watering is vital to initiate seed germination and to get young grass to grow.
 Make sure your lawn doesn’t dry out but don’t overwater it either.
 It all depends on your climate.
 Many areas in NE (i.e. Boston) and NW (i.e. Portland) may not have to water at all, while drier areas like the Texas panhandle may need to water every day until seeds germinate.